santoshkatageri/santoshkatageri.github.io/_tabs/about.md

 order: 1
 ---

+## Hello internet 👋

+### Profesionally 👨‍🎓👨🏻‍💻✔️♾️

+I am an experienced engineer 👨🏻‍💻 passionate towards the DevOps ♾️, Site Reliability ⚙️ , Automation 🤖, Cloud engineering  ☁️ and Operations .

-A result-driven passionate engineer with 5+ years of experience in DevOps, Cloud Engineering, and operations, Currently working at Oracle as part of OCI metadata management service that helps data professionals discover data and support data governance.
+Currently working at Oracle as part of Oracle Cloud Infrastructure (OCI) Metadata management service that helps 🔖 data professionals discover data and support data governance.

-* Demonstrable knowledge in multiple cloud platforms like OCI, AWS, and GCP, and has expertise in tech-stack to build/operate a reliable service/product.
+I have demonstrable knowledge in multiple cloud platforms like OCI, AWS, and GCP, and has expertise in tech-stack to build/operate a reliable service/product.

-* Effective communicator with a deep passion for technology, strong analytical skills, self-learner, and ability to perform well in a team.
+I am an effective communicator 🗣️ with a deep passion for technology, strong analytical skills, self-learner, and ability to perform well in a team 👥.

+### Meanwhile, in my private life...

+* I love watching movies 🎥 and chill
+* Go on bike 🏍️ rides.
+* Self-learning personal finance 🤑📈.